 Journal de recherche et d'applications en physique

-Dmitrii Kobzev*
+Dmitri Kobzev*

-The existence of semantic inaccuracy of 2 articles by A. Einstein “On the electrodynamics of moving bodies”, illustrating the principle of the relativity of simultaneity.
-In a sentence “The observers co-moving with the moving rod would thus find that the two clocks do not run synchronously while the observers in the system at rest would declare them synchronous”, the preposition “not” must be moved and placed before the word “synchronous”, at the end of the sentence.
-The criterion for synchronism of the clocks on the rod is the time it takes for the beam to travel from clock A to clock B and back, and for observers on the rod it will be the same both when the rod is at rest and when the rod is moving.
-Otherwise, observers on the rod would have had at their disposal an experiment that would allow them to determine whether the rod is moving or at rest, which contradicts the first postulate of the Special Theory of Relativity.
-The inaccuracy is found unchanged in modern editions in English and Russian, and can become a source of difficulties when teaching the basics of the Special Theory of Relativity based on primary sources, as well as make it difficult to understand the author’s logic when studying independently.
-Nobel laureate R. Feynman, having expanded and modified A. Einstein's thought experiment, eliminated the inaccuracy described in the article.
+The existence of a semantic inaccuracy of 2 articles by A. Einstein "On the electrodynamics of moving bodies", illustrating the principle of the relativity of simultaneity.
+In a sentence "Observers co-moved with the moving rod would thus observe that the two clocks do not operate synchronously while observers of the system at rest would declare them synchronous", the preposition "not" must be moved and placed before the word "synchronous", at the end of the sentence.
+The criterion of synchronism of the clocks on the rod is the time taken by the beam to go from clock A to clock B and vice versa, and for observers on the rod, it will be the same both when the rod is at rest and when the rod is in motion.
+Otherwise, observers on the rod would have had at their disposal an experiment that would allow them to determine whether the rod is moving or at rest, which contradicts the first postulate of the special theory of relativity.
+The inaccuracy is unchanged in modern English and Russian editions, and can become a source of difficulties when teaching the basics of the special theory of relativity from primary sources, as well as make it difficult to understand the author's logic during independent study.
+Nobel laureate R. Feynman, having developed and modified A. Einstein's thought experiment, eliminated the inaccuracy described in the article.

 Avertissement: Ce résumé a été traduit à l'aide d'outils d'intelligence artificielle et n'a pas encore été examiné ni vérifié